N215-Web/first-repo/README.md

-# Homework 5
+# Homework  6

-This is for Homework 5
+This is for Homework 6

 ## Purpose

 This homework assignment will:

+* Create multiple pages from a CSS class

+* Make a CSS template
 * Teach you how to make your site responsive

-* Teach you how to deal with images next to text.
+* Teach you how to deal with images next to text
 * Use media queries
 * Use percentages